aimeos/aimeos-docs/src/providers/basket-plugins.md

 setOrder.before
 : Before the order is stored in the database

-To listen for such an event, your plugin has to register itself at the publisher object which is the basket (or `\Aimeos\MShop\Order\Item\Base\Standard` to be more precise).
+To listen for such an event, your plugin has to register itself at the publisher object which is the basket (or `\Aimeos\MShop\Order\Item\Standard` to be more precise).
 This is done by calling the `attach()` method of the publisher:

 ```php
 public function register( \Aimeos\MW\Observer\Publisher\Iface $p )